guille7z/keygen.mp3/README.md

 ### AI Notice

-AI is used for auditing (ponytail), bug-fixing, and navigating through chiptune.js & the Visualizer's implementations for Svelte.
+AI is used for auditing (ponytail), bug-fixing, navigating through chiptune.js & the Visualizer's implementations for Svelte, and some functionality.